EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"width of sponge layer at east boundary\"
+"width of sponge layer at east boundary"

 LOWER BOUND